raspberrypilearning/butterfly-garden/en/step_4.md

 --- /task ---

 --- task ---

-Change the colour of the **Butterfly 3** sprite so that it looks different to the others.

---- /task ---

---- task ---
 Make the **Butterfly 3** sprite fly in a different direction.
 What happens if you choose a negative number?

 ![Butterfly 3](images/butterfly-3-example.png)